somekindofdesign/two-dogs/README.md

 <br>

 <h2>Testing</h2>
-<p>Throughout the development of this site, testing was carried out on different devices using the developer tools on multiple browsers including Chrome, Firefox and Microsoft Edge.
-This was repeated at the final testing phase of the project but also included additional browsers including Safari and Opera at this stage.</p>
+<p>Throughout the development of this site, testing was carried out on different devices using the developer tools on multiple browsers including Chrome, Firefox and Microsoft Edge on Windows 10.</p>

-<p>It is worth noting that as Apple has suspended support for Safari on Windows devices, testing for this browser was conducted using an unsupported version (v5.1.7) which may limit the accuracy of the tests.</p>
+<p>This was repeated at the final testing phase of the project using the free testing variations on <a href="https://live.browserstack.com/dashboard">BrowserStack.com</a>, while extending the reach of testing to other Windows OS, the broswer Safari and multiple MacOS.
+It is worth noting that as this is a free tool, the accuracy of the tests may be limited.</p>

 <p>For all testing, each page was reviewed across the following criteria;
 <ul>